daredloco/live-controls/README.md

 - Let users and moderators change the status of the tickets
 - If a ticket is closed, disable the function to send SupportMessages
 - Let users and moderators reopen a support ticket
-- Add the function to remove SupportTickets from the system